 There are flights from Monday to Friday and Sundays.
 Fly Taxi, private Jets, one and two engined planes and helicopters traffic the airport.
 Charter airplanes also occur at Lycksele Airport.

-Lycksele Airport is the home base of Västerbottens Landstings (County Council) ambulance helicopter.
-The effect of this service to citizens is invaluable, with faster transportations to larger hospitals.
-The fastest ways to reach mountain regions and inland forests are by helicopter.
-Lycksele Airport is also a base for transplantation transports.
+Lycksele Airport is the home base of Region Västerbottens (County Council) ambulance helicopter.
+The effect of this service to citizens is invaluable, with faster transportation to larger hospitals.
+The fastest ways to reach mountaineous regions and inland forests are by helicopter.
+Lycksele Airport is also a base for transplantation and medical air transports.